LasneF/openidRef/DevideCodeFlow.md

 ## Explanation

-The device code flow is standardize with the [RFC8628](https://datatracker.ietf.org/doc/html/rfc8628)
+The device code flow is standardized with the [RFC8628](https://datatracker.ietf.org/doc/html/rfc8628).

 ### 1. request a Code

+at a first step the user, initiate via the device a request to authenticate the app running on the device  .

+the request requires  :
+* client_id : this will identifies the application running on the device, as several application can run on the same device (netflix and youtube on a smart Tv)
+*

 curl -X POST https://acme-demo.auth0.com/oauth/device/code \
      -H "Content-Type: application/x-www-form-urlencoded" \